jfishe/Richland_prefab_2br/Walls_Doors_Cabinets.md

 2. Please include baseboard trim, as appropriate, in the rooms where the floor is replaced.
 3. Remove wall sconces and gang boxes in BR#1 and BR#2.
 Patch and finish holes.
 4. Add backsplash above counter and stove throughout kitchen.
-Some possibilities:
+Backsplash should not extend into Living Room—i.e., around the corner from the kitchen.

    <!-- markdownlint-disable MD013 -->